envima/photodb/docs/photodb_tasks.md

 Possibly long running actions within PhotoDB server are called tasks.

-Currently tasks can be executed in the audio web-interface.
+Currently tasks are executed in the audio web-interface.
 Even for PhotoDB only tasks, you need to open the audio web-interface to manage tasks.

 ---